 Footnote {delusion01a} of n_Einstein_Translation.php.

-open quotation mark..as free-spirited and anti-bourgeois as Einstein may have appeared to be all his life, his language remained the refined German of the Bildungsbürgertum of his time, a language he mastered with virtuosity.
+..as free-spirited and anti-bourgeois as Einstein may have appeared to be all his life, his language remained the refined German of the Bildungsbürgertum of his time, a language he mastered with virtuosity.

-If it is accepted that descriptions of the ineffable are unavoidably metaphorical, and creationist, and anthropocentric teleologies and their concepts of the soul are set aside, then BEINGS can be defined simply as 'vehicles' of life and LIFE inferred recursively.
+If we accept that all descriptions of the ineffable are unavoidably metaphorical, and if creationist and anthropocentric teleologies and their concepts of the soul are set aside, then BEINGS can be defined simply as 'vehicles' of life and LIFE inferred recursively.

-Rather than being merely 'wet' physical entities, BEINGS are BIOPHYSICAL, organized and animated by the interpretations that their BIOSEMIOTIC systems render of their internal and external environments.
+BEINGS, rather than merely 'wet' physical entities, are BIOPHYSICAL EXPRESSIONS organized and animated by the interpretations their BIOSEMIOTIC systems make of their external and internal environments.

 Those attributes of BIOSEMIOTIC systems, which in humans are referred to as awareness, consciousness, EGO and mind, are PERCEPTIONS, generated from the information that the SENSES of a BEING provide of NOUMENA that it encounters — in the same way as the PERCEPTION of colour is.

-In an individual, the development of wellness and illness, is a function of the interaction of their BIOPHYSICAL actuality with their environment.
-This system then is impacted as a whole by any medical or psychological interventions and any social support and care they receive or are privated of.
+In an individual, the development of wellness and illness is a function of the interaction between their BIOPHYSICAL actuality and their environment.
+It is this system as a whole that is impacted by any medical or psychological interventions, and any social support and care, that the individual receives or is privated of.

-Research into cancer and other diseases has identified the existence and primacy of METABIOPHYSICAL systems and the need to address them as a whole; however, despite the work of the WHO, modern societies and their BROADCASTING systems appear obdurate, discounting 'holism' and increasingly promoting reductionist models.
+Research into cancer and other diseases has long since identified the existence and primacy of METABIOPHYSICAL systems, and the need to address these as a whole; however, despite the work of the WHO modern societies and their BROADCASTING systems appear obdurate, discounting 'holism' and instead promoting increasingly reductionist models.

-MEANING, is that which a BEING PERCEIVES of an EXPRESSION.
+MEANING, is that which a BEING PERCEIVES of the EXPRESSION of a .
 It is inherited, encoded and developed through the reference-frame of the individual's ONTOGENY.
 Different reference-frames then inevitably arise.

 Those BEINGS less able to recognize and reconcile differing reference-frames are at greater risk in social groups of being misinformed and deceived.